robertKegel/robertKegel/README.md

 - 👋 Hi, I’m @robertKegel!
 Welcome to my GitHub repository!

 - 👀 I’m interested in web development, Wordpress, Shopify, React, Vue.
-- 🔥  Currently learning machine learning with Tensorflow.js
+- 🔥  Currently learning cross platform app development.
 - 💞️ I’m looking to collaborate on any front-end or back-end development that I can contribute to.
 - 📫 How to reach me:  robert@iamrobertkegel.com